Fabric Initialization and Switch Discovery

 The switch reboots after the secure erase operation completes.
 To connect to the switch, you must use the terminal console because the IP address is not reachable.

-Use the following procedure to securely erase user data from a module of a Cisco Nexus 9000 modular switch line card using the GUI.
+Use this procedure to securely erase user data from a module of a Cisco Nexus 9000 modular switch line card using the GUI.

 Procedure